Spacechild1/vstplugin/README.md

 Since v0.4 it is possible to run 32-bit VST plugins with a 64-bit version of Pd/Supercollider and vice versa.

-If *vstplugin* finds a native and a bridged plugin with the same name, the latter one is ignored.
+If *vstplugin* finds a native and a bridged plugin with the same name, the latter is ignored.

 #### Windows